Layout of Site 2 at East Lake

 Directions

-From Manistique, drive north on M-94 22.5 miles to the intersection with CR 437.
-Turn right at the large parking lot opposite CR 437.
-For Site 1: take the immediate right on FR 2723, drive 0.7 miles to FR 2650, turn left on FR 2650 and drive 0.2 miles to the site.
-For Sites 2 and 3: proceed through the parking lot on FR 2247 and drive about 1 mile to FR 2247A, turn right on FR 2247A and drive less than a mile to the campsites.
+From Manistique, MI: drive north on M-94 22.5 miles to the intersection with CR 437.
+Turn right at the big parking lot opposite CR 437.
+For Site 1: take the immediate right on FR 2723, drive 0.7 mi to FR 2650, turn left (east) on FR 2650 and drive 0.2 mi to site 1.
+For Sites 2 and 3: proceed directly through the parking lot on FR 2247 and drive about 1 mile to FR 2247A, turn right (south) on 2247A and drive less than a mile to the campsites.

 Amenities